djalbat/occam-grammar-utilities/README.md

 ```
   S  ::=  X ;
 ```
 Now there are no more orphaned rules and the algorithm terminates.
 A simple boundedness argument proves that it always will do so.
 Note that there is a reference to an `X` rule that does not exist.
 This is a fault in the grammar, undoubtedly, but not within the scope of this algorithm to fix.

-Note that the first rule is technically an orphaned rule.
-However, the algorithm leaves it as-is by default.
+Note that the first rule is technically an orphaned rule, however the algorithm leaves it as-is by default.

 ### Caveats

 None of the algorithms bar the algorithm to eliminate orphans is able to handle references to rules on the right hand side when modified or inside brackets.
 It is not always clear, at least not to the author, whether they always must.
 Certainly re-writing the algorithms to deal with such cases will add considerably to their complexity.
 Such an investigation is, again, left for future work.

 It is worth pointing out that algorithm to eliminate orphaned rules is at least more savvy.
-The following spurious adjustments to the rule names in the first definition results in the `rule` and `error` rules being orphaned in spite of the presence of numerous brackets and modifiers:
+The following spurious adjustments to the rule names in the first definition result in the `rule` and `error` rules being orphaned in spite of the presence of numerous brackets and modifiers:
 ```
   document  ::=  ( _rule+ | _error* )? ;